AyeshaIrshad1337/NLP/README.md

 **You will find the code in ScatterText.ipynb**
 # Data Augmentation
 When the data available is not suffice for the task we have few methods to deal with it.
-+ Hand curating more sample, accessing similar public datasets, or purchasing relevant data from data vendors
++ Hand curating more sample, accessing similar public datasets, or purchasing relevant data from data vendors.
+**What if you couldn't find data source**
+Data Augmentation refers to artificially sysnthesizing data samples based on the sample present.